-- 4.)
-Chrome plated, anodized or aluminum finished or colorfastness of finishes. - 5.)
-Damage or malfunction of a boat resulting from improper maintenance, misuse, negligence, improper or inadequate trailering or cradling of boat. - 6.)
-Any addition, modification or repair of the boat, or any component thereof, by any person or party other than Correct Craft, Inc., or any defect or product failure caused by or arising out of any such addition, modification or repair.
-Generally, with respect to any product liability issues, Correct Craft should not be held liable for product defects caused by substantial changes to the boats by the buyer or any third party not authorized by Correct Craft, Inc. - 7.)
-Engines, parts or accessories, controls or other products not manufactured by Correct Craft, Inc. which Correct Craft may use or sell in connection with Correct Craft boats.
-To the extent that these parts are warranted, purchaser must look to the manufacturer warrantor thereof for such warranty and remedy thereunder for defects in materials or workmanship. - 8.)
-Any and all consequential damages including, but not limited to, cost incurred for haul-out, launching, towing, and storage charges, telephone or rental charges of any type, inconveniences, or loss of time or income.
+- Gelcoat finish or colorfastness of gelcoat finish, chrome plated, anodized or aluminum finish or colorfastness of finish. - Damage or malfunction of a boat, or any component thereof, resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, collision, delay of repair (unless specifically and directly authorized by the Correct Craft warranty department), improper or inadequate trailering or cradling of the boat. - Any addition, modification or repair of the boat, or any component thereof, caused by, resulting from or in connection with any party other than Correct Craft, Inc., or any defect or product failure caused by, resulting from or in connection with any such addition, modification or repair. - Any and all consequential damages including, but not limited to, costs incurred for haul-out, launching, towing, and storage charges, telephone or rental charges of any type, inconveniences, or loss of time or income.

-Any defect or damage covered by this warranty shall, at the discretion of Correct Craft, Inc., be repaired free of charge at an authorized dealership.
+Any defect or damage covered by this warranty shall, at the discretion of Correct Craft, Inc., be repaired free of charge at an authorized dealership or service facility.
 Repairs will be warranted only for the remainder of the original warranty period.
 Transportation and/or labor to and from the point of repair will be the responsibility of the owner.

 THERE ARE NO WARRANTIES WHICH EXTEND BEYOND THE DESCRIPTION OF THE FACE HEREOF.
 THIS LIMITED WARRANTY IS EXPRESSLY MADE IN LIEU OF ALL OTHER EXPRESSED WARRANTIES.
-DURATION OF ANY IMPLIED WARRANTY OR MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR OTHERWISE, SHALL BE LIMITED TO AND COINCIDENT TO THE DURATION OF THESE EXPRESSED WARRANTIES.
+DURATION OF ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR OTHERWISE, SHALL BE LIMITED TO AND COINCIDENT TO THE DURATION OF THESE EXPRESSED WARRANTIES.
 UNDER NO CIRCUMSTANCES SHALL CORRECT CRAFT, INC. BE LIABLE TO THE PURCHASER OR ANY THIRD PARTY FOR LOSS OF PROFITS OR OTHER DIRECT OR INDIRECT COST, LOSSES OR CONSEQUENTIAL DAMAGES ARISING OUT OF OR AS A RESULT OF DEFECTS IN PRODUCTS HEREIN ABOVE WARRANTED.

-Some states do not allow limitations on how long an implied warranty lasts, so the above limitation may not apply to you.
-Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitations may not apply to you.
-This warranty gives you specific legal rights and you also have other rights which may vary from state to state.
+Some states do not allow limitations on how long an implied warranty lasts.
+Some states do not allow the exclusion or limitation of incidental or consequential damages.
+This warranty gives you specific legal rights, and you also have other rights which may vary from state to state.
+To the extent that your state does not allow any exclusion or limitation expressed herein, such exclusion or limitation will not apply to you.
+All other allowable limitations or exclusions shall apply to you.

-This warranty is expressly conditioned upon the completion and return of the warranty registration card to Correct Craft, Inc. Although not obligated to, and without creating such an obligation, this will enable us to notify you of any necessary performance or safety modifications to your boat and to verify ownership in case a warranty claim is filed on your boat.
+Note: This warranty is expressly conditioned upon the completion and return of the warranty registration card to Correct Craft, Inc. Although not obligated to and without creating such an obligation, this will enable us to notify you of any necessary performance or safety modifications to your boat and to verify ownership in case a warranty claim is filed on your boat.